 The waste containers in storage are inspected visually or by closed-circuit television camera prior to each movement and, at a minimum, weekly, to ensure that the waste containers are in good condition and that there are no signs that a release has occurred.
 This visual inspection of CH TRU mixed waste containers shall not include the center drums of seven-packs and waste containers positioned such that visual observation is precluded due to the arrangement of waste assemblies on the facility pallets.
 If waste handling operations should stop for any reason with containers located at the TRUDOCK while still in the CH package, primary waste container inspections will not be accomplished until waste handling operations are resumed and the containers of waste are removed from the CH package.
-If the lid to the CH package ICV is removed, radiological checks (swipes of CH package inner surfaces) are used to determine if there is container leak or spill.
-Using radiological surveys, a detected spill or leak of a radioactive containination from a waste container will also be assumed to be a hazardous waste spill or release.
+If the lid to the CH package ICV is removed, radiological checks (swipes of CH package inner surfaces) are used to determine if there is contamination within the CH package.
+Such contamination could indicate a possible waste container leak or spill.
+Using radiological surveys, a detected spill or leak of a radioactive contamination from a waste container will also be assumed to be a hazardous waste spill or release.